Academic Career and Research Areas

 Prof. Herrmann (b.
 1948) conducts research in the fields of inorganic and organometallic chemistry.
 The goal of this research is the chemical synthesis of efficient, molecularly-defined catalysts, for industrial processes in particular, in order to achieve an understanding of their mechanisms and support their technical implementation.
 The focus is on C-C bond-forming reactions (including olefin metathesis, Fischer-Tropsch synthesis and Grignard cross-couplings) and the activation of inert chemical precursors such as hydrofluorocarbons and methane.

-- Bavarian Maximilian Order for Science and Art (2012)
+- Bavarian Maximilian Order for Science and the Arts (2012)

 - Bavarian Order of Merit (2007)